Viki-coding/Guess-the-Flag-Quiz/README.md

 * https://www.youtube.com/watch?v=g_vXSKbfUiQ 'Learn JavaScript MOUSE EVENTS in 10 minutes!'
 * https://www.youtube.com/watch?v=GfRgpXvqudM&t=23s 'How to create flag quiz game using html css and JavaScript | Flag Quiz App Front End With Salimi' code interpreted for structure of quiz game.
 * https://tabletomarkdown.com/convert-spreadsheet-to-markdown/ - Used to convert the excel spreadsheet used for evaluation to markdown table.

-Image by of Green Globes in background by Clicker-Free-Vector-Images from Pixabay Flag images from pixabay
-Image of logo created in Canva using canva template.
+* https://www.w3schools.com/howto/howto_js_toggle_hide_show.asp - Inspiration for Instruction & Intruction Box drop down section.

 We gained some inspiration from the CI instruction videos for the 'Love Maths' site.

 We gained inspiration with the READ.me by watching the video 'Creating your first README with Kera Cudmore' on CI Chanel Lead Library on YouTube and also the video with Lane-Sawyer Thompson on CI Channel on YouTube.
 Thanks to the on-line tutor, Tom and Sean for their expertise and ability to explain some of the 'challenges' I encountered.
 Thanks our very supportive and positive facilitator Laura Maycock and our new facilitator Kay and my Kiwi mentor Dick Vlaanderen.
 Also found the webinar 'Community Q&A: How to Troubleshoot with Lane-Sawyer Thompson' very helpful approach to how to view looking at the site for bugs and methodically identifying issues.

+<h2>Media/Images</h2>
+Image by of Green Globes in background by Clicker-Free-Vector-Images from Pixabay Flag images from pixabay
+Image of logo created in Canva using canva template.

 <h2>CONTENT</h2>
 The content text for Flags of the World quiz is written by Viki Mulhall.